AviatrixSystems/avxlabs-docs/ace_ops/docs/lab1.md

 ## 2. INITIAL CONFIGURATION

-Under normal circumstances, the `Task Server`'s task frequency should not require adjustment.
+Under normal circumstances, the `Task Server's frequency` does not need to be adjusted.
 However, in a lab environment it is convenient to lower these values so that changes are immediately visible on our CoPilot—for example, a new route added to the routing table or a new connection appearing in the Dynamic Topology.

 ### 2.1 Task Servers